Kaushikdey647/WatchMan/README.md

 # WatchMan
-This is a repository to contain the code for the Anti-Theft Alarm system made for RISC.
+This is a repository to contain the code for the Intelligent Surveillance system made for RISC.